Virgin Galactic looks like newest cult stock as short sellers dig in

 Helped by improved profitability, Tesla has seen its stock surge 120% this year, including a 7% jump on Wednesday.

-(Reporting by Noel Randewich, additional reporting by Chuck Mikolajczak in New York; Editing by Lisa Shumaker)
+(Reporting by Noel Randewich, additional reporting by Chuck Mikolajczak in New York; Editing by Lisa Shumaker and Tom Brown)

 ((noel.randewich@tr.com; (415) 677 2542; Reuters Messaging: Twitter: @randewich))